Cheruugit/power-bi-data-analysis-projects/README.md

 do not have any demand for the products, along with Russia.
 A new strategy targeting these areas has the potential to boost sales revenues and profitability.

-In summary, our analysis shows key opportunities we can leverage for future success.
-We should focus on maximizing the strong seasonal trends in the last quarter and apply the successful premium strategies from Spain and Belgium to other markets.
-Strengthening our top customer relationships and expanding into high-demand regions will also help ensure sustainable growth.
-These insights will guide our next steps as we refine our strategies.
+In summary, our analysis identifies key growth opportunities.
+We should focus on maximizing seasonal sales in the last quarter and increasing investments in high-performing markets like the Netherlands, Ireland, Germany, and France.
+Strengthening relationships with top customers will help maintain balanced revenue, while expanding into underserved regions such as Africa, Asia, and Russia could significantly boost sales and profitability.
+These insights will guide our next strategic steps.